 - Liquid feed additives: These are available in the form of solutions or suspensions, and are generally added to liquid animal feed or mixed with water before feeding.
 Examples of liquid feed additives include vitamins, probiotics, and acidifiers.

-The market is divided into poultry, swine, ruminants, aquatic animals, and others.
+By livestock: The market is divided into poultry, swine, ruminants, aquatic animals, and others.

 - Poultry: This includes chickens, turkeys, ducks, and other birds raised for their meat or eggs.
 Common feed additives used in poultry production include amino acids, vitamins, minerals, and enzymes.